Complete Sentence Worksheets To Print:

 Kevin is writing an article about the rodeo for his school newspaper.

-But his article contains many sentence fragments and run-on sentences.
+But his article contains many fragments and run-ons.
+Rewrite the article for Kevin.

 Celia's Room -

 Celia has hung signs up on her bedroom door to keep her little brother

 out of her room.
 Read each sign.
 You will rate the signs.

 if each sentence is complete, a fragment, or a run-on.
 Then color by the Code that is found on the worksheet.

 - Draw lines in the run-ons to separate all the different thoughts.